Emergence and Correspondence for String Theory Black Holes: The Correspondence Principle

 These developments, which closely followed the Strominger-Vafa analysis, were instrumental in the formulation of the AdS/CFT proposal.\footnote{See Aharony et al.~(2000:~pp.~200-206); our companion paper, Section 5.} That proposal, too, is a clear example of downward extrapolation, and of using the frequency theorem.
 First, a match is found between correlation functions for quantum fields in the classical gravity background of AdS-space and those of a quantum field theory on its boundary at large $N$.
 This match is then taken as a reason to expect that the boundary field theory can also reveal how quantum gravity would look non-perturbatively, away from the large $N$-limit;\footnote{See Maldacena (1998b), in particular on pp.~246-247 in its conclusion.} thus, its formulation resonates with the strategies of Bohr and his contemporaries

 Interestingly, the two examples of correspondence are dissimilar as regards the ontologies that they connect.
-In Bohr's case, the classical and quantum images (or, in the jargon we introduced in Section \ref{emwhat}, `maps') of a system cannot be fully identified with one another; whereas the duality nature of AdS/CFT ensures an isomorphism between the two and allows the inference to a common ontological core for the system.
+In Bohr's case, the classical and quantum images (or, in the jargon we introduced in Section \ref{emwhat}, `maps') of a system cannot be fully identified with one another; whereas AdS/CFT, if assumed to be an exact duality, ensures an isomorphism between the two and allows the inference to a common ontological core for the system.
 For a string-theoretic black hole, the ontological relations may then be more like Bohr's case, due to the presumed approximate nature of the open-closed string duality.

 Finally, we note how in AdS/CFT emergence and correspondence are closely related, too.
 The emergent properties of spacetime (vertically) function as a heuristic guide in the construction of the full quantum gravity theory.
-As Figure \ref{Down} already illustrated in case of the black hole, the theory that emerges from the correspondence relation is taken to suggest, by downward extrapolation, the fundamental theory of quantum gravity: in the case of AdS/CFT, duality-type inferences then offer its holographic construction as a field theory (horizontally across the duality).
+As Figure \ref{Down} already illustrated in the case of the black hole, the theory that emerges from the correspondence relation is taken to suggest, by downward extrapolation, the fundamental theory of quantum gravity: in the case of AdS/CFT, duality-type inferences then offer its holographic construction as a field theory (horizontally across the duality).